DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-statement.md

 * provide Occupational Health support to employees where appropriate

-* carry out a risk assessment, where necessary, and especially when concerns have been raised, as soon as possible
+* carry out a risk assessment where necessary and addressing any concerns raised as soon as possible

-* ensure that when staff are absent, proportionate, and supportive contact is maintained with them, at a mutually agreed frequency
+* ensure that when staff are absent, proportionate and supportive contact is maintained with them, at a mutually agreed frequency

 * establish a return-to-work policy that is supportive of employee